 Tweak clade known to live for thousands of years.
 Named after a fictional character created by the Information Age novelist Robert A. Heinlein, who told Long's story as a series of memoirs.
 The Lazarus Longidae clade write all their long term memories down in very small thin leaved notebooks, use tiny shorthand ideogrammatic writing, and keep the notebooks in hundreds of small pockets in their overalls, moving all the notebooks around sequentially each time they fill one and throwing the oldest one away.

-Adaptations to the Martian environment
+Humans adapted to the Martian environment.

-Homo megaptera; Whale sized merpeople from Zennor system in Libra.
+Homo megaptera; whale sized merpeople from Zennor system in Libra.
 These water breathing adapts have powerful arms, a whale-like tail but no legs.

-- Merpeople - Text by M. Alan Kazlev and Steve Bowers
+- Merpeople - Text by M. Alan Kazlev and Steve Bowers.

 Early aquatic tweak human clade.